tier2tickets/Knowledge-Base/content/automations/dispatcher.rst

 Test Rules
 ^^^^^^^^^^^^^^

-You can also test these rules by imputting test data and running the rules against that data.
+You can also test these rules by inputting test data and running the rules against that data.
 All variables will be outputted so you can see how the rules change them.

 If there is a syntax error in the rules we will let you know where, you can also click the link to see the error in the Code Editor.

 .. image:: images/test.gif